tomaskala/website/content/posts/cryptopals-set-6.md

 invalid-padded-message := 0x00 0x01 0xff ...
 0xff 0x00 ASN.1 HASH GARBAGE
 ```

 Arbitrary bytes can follow the `HASH` part and the verification function doesn't check them.
-It turns out that we can utilize them to forge a signature for an arbitrary message without knowing the private key; as long as the public exponent is `E = 3`.
+It turns out that we can utilize them to forge a signature for an arbitrary message without knowing the private key; as long as the public exponent is `e = 3`.
 Let's see how.

 The attacker wishes to forge a signature for a message `m` using a particular hash algorithm (I went for SHA-1 - although it's now known to be broken, it was widely used when the attack was published).
 They prepare a buffer as long as the modulus `N` (the correct size).
 They will then fill it like this: